-KMT5A has been proposed as a therapeutic target in prostate cancer; however, in this context, KMT5A is still largely understudied.
-Indeed, no study has identified which genes KMT5A can regulate in castration-resistant prostate cancer.
-To this end, KMT5A mRNA was knocked down using two independent siRNA sequences in the LNCaP-AI cell line model of androgen independence.
-After 72 h of knockdown under steroid-depleted conditions, the androgen, DHT (10 nM), was applied for 24 h prior to RNA isolation and analysis using an Illumina Human HT-12 microarray.
+KMT5A has been proposed as a therapeutic target in prostate cancer however, in this context, KMT5A is still largely understudied.
+Indeed, no study has identified which genes KMT5A can regulate in castration resistant prostate cancer.
+To this end, KMT5A mRNA was knocked down using 2 independent siRNA sequences in the LNCaP-AI cell line model of androgen independence.
+After 72 hours of knockdown under steroid depleted conditions the androgen, DHT (10 nM), was applied for 24 hours prior to RNA isolation and analysis using Illumina Human HT-12 microarray.

-The significant knockdown of KMT5A, with both siRNAs, was confirmed within the microarray data set as >80% prior to further analysis (Figure 1A).
-In the presence of an active AR found after stimulation with DHT for 24 h, we found 408 genes up-regulated and 310 genes down-regulated.
-(Supplementary Tables S2 and S3).
-Of these genes, 29% have previously been shown to be AR-regulated in LNCaP cells (Supplementary Tables S2 and S3) [23].
-In order to understand which cellular pathways and biological processes are affected under these conditions, the gene lists generated were used in KEGG pathway analysis and gene ontology analysis using DAVID [29,30].
-We did observe a level of inconsistency between the siRNA oligos even though the level of KMT5A knockdown was consistent (Figure 1A), a common issue when using siRNAs to assess multiple gene expressions, highlighting the importance of further validation studies on any target identified.
-Hence, all genes which showed a statistically significant change irrespective of the siRNA sequence were included in gene lists for this analysis to enhance confidence in the pathways and genes identified.
-This analysis revealed the significant up-regulation of PI3K-Akt signalling, apoptosis, p53 signalling and signal transduction whilst the pathways found to be significantly down-regulated included splicing, protein folding, cell division and transcriptional regulation (Supplementary Tables S4-S7).
-Taken together, the cellular processes and genes altered in this analysis further support our hypothesis that KMT5A is a potential therapeutic target for prostate cancer.
+Significant knockdown of KMT5A, with both siRNAs, was confirmed within the microarray data set as >80% prior to further analysis (Figure 1A).
+In the presence of an active AR by stimulation with DHT for 24 hours, we found 408 genes up-regulated and 310 genes down-regulated.
+(Supplementary Tables 2-3).
+Of these genes, 29% have previously been shown to be AR regulated in LNCaP cells (Supplementary Tables 2-3) [23].
+In order to understand which cellular pathways and biological processes are affected under these conditions the gene lists generated were used in KEGG pathway analysis and gene ontology using DAVID [29,30].
+This analysis revealed significant up-regulation of PI3K-Akt signaling, apoptosis, p53 signalling and signal transduction whilst pathways found to be significantly downregulated included splicing, protein folding, cell division and transcriptional regulation (Supplementary Tables 4-5).
+Taken together, the cellular processes and genes altered in this analysis further supports our hypothesis that KMT5A is a potential therapeutic target for prostate cancer.